umarani18/potato_disease/README.md

 **FEATURES:**

--Upload an image of a potato leaf.
+- Upload an image of a potato leaf.

--Process the image using a trained CNN model.
+- Process the image using a trained CNN model.

--Display the prediction result with a confidence score.
+- Display the prediction result with a confidence score.

--Show the uploaded image alongside the result.
+- Show the uploaded image alongside the result.

 **TECHNOLOGY STACK:**

-*Backend: Django (Python), Django REST Framework
+- Backend: Django (Python), Django REST Framework

-*Machine Learning Model: Convolutional Neural Network (CNN) using TensorFlow/Keras
+- Machine Learning Model: Convolutional Neural Network (CNN) using TensorFlow/Keras

-*Frontend: HTML, CSS, JavaScript
+- Frontend: HTML, CSS, JavaScript